awsdocs/amazon-pinpoint-developer-guide/doc-source/send-messages-email-smtp.md

         // Replace smtp_username with your Amazon Pinpoint SMTP user name. static string smtpUsername = "AKIAIOSFODNN7EXAMPLE";

-        // Replace smtp_password with your Amazon Pinpoint SMTP user name. static string smtpPassword = "wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY";
+        // Replace smtp_password with your Amazon Pinpoint SMTP password. static string smtpPassword = "wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY";

         // (Optional) the name of a configuration set to use for this message.